POLS 001: THE AMERICAN POLITICAL SYSTEM, 3 credit hrs.

 This course explores topics in the theory and practice of crime and punishment in the contemporary U.S. Topics include the moral foundations of the criminal law, the politicization of crime and punishment, the politics of the criminal process, and the edges of the criminal law, including systems of juvenile and educational justice.
 Readings are drawn from political science, history, law, economics, sociology, and political philosophy.
-The goal of the course is to provide students with the information and skills necessary for thoughtful, disciplined, and informed analysis of common assumptions about the nature of the criminal law and criminal justice system in the U.S. Prereq.: POLS 001.
+The goal of the course is to provide students with the information and skills necessary for thoughtful, disciplined, and informed analysis of common assumptions about the nature of the criminal law and criminal justice system in the U.S. Prerequisites: POLS 001 or instructor's consent.

 POLS 160: MODERN EUROPEAN POLITICAL SYSTEMS, 3 credit hrs.

-POLS 161: POLITICS IN RUSSIA AND EASTERN EUROPE, 3 credit hrs.
+POLS 161: POLITICS IN RUSSIA AND FORMER SOVIET UNION, 3 credit hrs.